Vaishnavikanupuri/Vaishnavikanupuri/README.md

 - 🔭 I’m currently working on **mastering Data Structures & Algorithms and building Full Stack Web Projects.**

-- 🌱 I’m currently learning **learning React.js and building interactive UIs.**
+- 🌱 I’m currently **learning React.js and building interactive UIs.**

 - 💬 Ask me about **web development, debugging tricky JS errors, or how to start DSA as a beginner.**